NEFTeam/Traffic-Law-Enforcement/README.md

 # Traffic Surveillance

-# Abstract
-In This Project, We Identified Some Traffic Violations With the Help of Road Cameras.
-Some of the Specialized Operations Performed Include Identifying the Vehicle on the Road, Identifying the Location of the License Plate in the Image of a Vehicle, Identifying the License Plate Characters and Registering It, as Well as Identifying the Vehicle Line on the Highway, Mainly Through yolov5 Network, Neural Networks, and Computer Vision Algorithms Are Done.

 ## Introduction
 In this project, we intend to detect common traffic violations using surveillance cameras on roads.